UKCloud/documentation/articles/oracle/orcl-sco.md

 - You are responsible for assessing whether the UKCloud UKCloud for Oracle Software platform can support the various requirements of your application.

 - The control and management of access and responsibilities for end users including appropriate connectivity, security and accreditation if required.

-    If access is required over government secure networks (HSCN, Janet, RLI or PSN), you are responsible for adhering to the relevant Code of Connection (CoCo) and for providing evidence of their CoCo to UKCloud upon request.
-UKCloud is unable to provide access to secure networks where such evidence has not been provided.

 - Management and administration of layers above the Oracle hypervisor (OS patching, application performance monitoring, user administration).